ACTION JACKSON: Zachary man in jeopardy of losing nearly 12 acres of land after he claims mortgage company failed to pay property taxes

 -Redeem your property after a tax sale. the redemption period is three-years in Louisiana. you will have to pay the amount the property was auctioned for, the owed tax balance and, a five-percent penalty.

 -It may be a good idea to seek legal advice.
-Dobson says he can no longer afford to seek council on his own; however, lawyers are required to provide up to 50 hours of free council per year.
+Dodson says he can no longer afford to seek council on his own; however, lawyers are required to provide up to 50 hours of free council per year.
 You can check with a bar to request help.

 Click here to report a typo.